cl1107/r5-helper/README.md

 # r5-helper README

-This repository is inspired by [AppWorks](https://github.com/appworks-lab/appworks). implement some of its features and expand it

 ## Features

 After created a folder or file, automatically create the index.j[t]sx/[less,scss,css,sass] file and complete the code snippet.